samwasted/nasiko-ai-agent/a2a-black-swan-agent copy/README.md

 Black Swan produces **mathematically defensible robustness reports**, not heuristic opinions.

 > If your strategy survives Black Swan, it’s worth considering.
 If it doesn’t, it never was.

 ---

-Black Swan is not a backtesting tool.
-It is a **strategy adversary**.

----